painting is my anchor to time and place.

 I am a life long painter and, since the turn of the century, a resident of Damariscotta, Maine.
 I live my dream painting where this continent meets the Atlantic.
 It is my pleasure to show you my work and I thank you for visiting.

-In the protective environment of the studio ideas and images are further developed.
 The haven of my studio lets me take as much time as needed to expand upon what is noted in my plien aire work.

 A sampling of images arising from my interest in many things metaphysical.